-2.2.2.1 Synthesis of Bile Acids
+Synthesis of Bile Acids

 Bile acids are synthesized as degradation products of cholesterol.
-There are two classes of bile acids; the major bile acids and the minor bile acids.
-The synthesis of the major bile acids (figure 5) occur in the liver with a multi organo-reaction steps involving addition of hydroxyl groups at definite carbon atoms on the steroid nucleus of ring A, B and C, hydrogenation of the double bond in ring B to a single saturated bond (reduction reaction via hydrogenation or halogenations) and decarbonation and carboxylation (by loss of three carbon atoms) of the hydrocarbon chain resulting in a carboxyl group at the terminal end 13.
-The synthesis of the major bile acids such as Cholic acid and chenodeoxycholic acid involves a rate limiting step catalyzed by cholesterol-7- α -hydroxylase which transfer hydroxyl group to C-7 of the steroid nucleus and is inhibited by the presence of bile acids (figure 5).
-Cholic acid is more abundant in bile than chenodeoxycholic acid 1.
+Bile acids are of two types; the chief bile acids and the minor bile acids.
+The synthesis of the major bile acids (Figure 3) occur in the liver with a multi organo-reaction steps involving addition of hydroxyl groups at definite carbon atoms on the steroid nucleus of ring A, B and C, hydrogenation of the double bond in ring B to a single saturated bond (reduction reaction via hydrogenation or halogenations) and decarbonation and carboxylation (by loss of three carbon atoms) of the hydrocarbon chain resulting in a carboxyl group at the terminal end13.
+Examples of the principal bile acids are Cholic acid and chenodeoxycholic acid.
+Their synthesis involves a rate limiting step catalyzed by cholesterol-7- α -hydroxylase which transfer hydroxyl group to C-7 of the steroid nucleus and is inhibited by the presence of bile acids (Figure 5).
+Cholic acid is more abundant in bile than chenodeoxycholic acid1.